hack-gpon/hack-gpon.github.io/_sfp_cage/zyxel.md

 Up to today a strange combination of actions must be completed in a special sequence to access the u-boot command line interface.

 1. Open the router case and connect your usb to serial adapter.
-2. Open putty or any other serial capable software and configure it to use your COMX port with 115200 speed
+2. Open putty or any other serial capable software and configure it to use your COMX port with 115200 speed.
 3. Power up the router.
-4. As soon as you read `Hit any key to stop autoboot:` press Enter to access the ZHAL command line
+4. As soon as you read `Hit any key to stop autoboot:` press Enter to access the ZHAL command line.
 5. Type the following command and press enter:
 ```
 atgu
 ```
-6. Apparently that command doesn't do anything and the router will reboot itself
+6. Apparently that command doesn't do anything and the router will reboot itself.
-7. Again for the second time you will read `Hit any key to stop autoboot:`, press Enter again to access ZHAL again
+7. Again for the second time you will read `Hit any key to stop autoboot:`, press Enter again to access ZHAL again.
 8. Type again the following command and press enter:
 ```
 atgu